YuWVandy/yuwang.github.io/_pages/about.md

 <li>[08/2021] Invited to serve as PC member for AAAI2021!
 <li>[08/2021] Our work <a href="https://arxiv.org/abs/2108.11022">Tree Decomposed Graph Neural Network</a> is accepted by CIKM 2021! </li>
 <li>[06/2021] Preprint <a href="https://tylersnetwork.github.io/papers/ssl_for_gnns.pdf">SSL for GNNs</a>.</li>
-<li>[03/2021] Student Travel Award and Poster presentation at SDM'21 Doctoral Forum!"
+<li>[03/2021] Student Travel Award and Poster presentation at SDM'21 Doctoral Forum!
 <li>[02/2021] Excited to Join NDS group supervised by Dr. Tyler Derr</li>
 <li>[01/2021] Awarded free registration and volunteer position at IJCAI'20!</li>
 <li>[11/2020] Our work <a href="https://link.springer.com/chapter/10.1007/978-3-030-63393-6_34">A Data-Integration Analysis on Road Emissions and Traffic Patterns</a> wins the <a href='https://smc.ornl.gov/2020/'>Smoky Mountain Data Challenge</a>!